jon-jacky/Piety/README.md

 - **Cloud computing** - Run Python applications on virtual machines, minimizing resource consumption and startup time (as in [Mirage](http://www.openmirage.org/), [Elrlang on Xen](http://erlangonxen.org/), and [OSv](http://osv.io/)).

-For now, Piety runs in an ordinary Python interpreter session on any host operating system.
+For now, Piety runs in an ordinary Python interpreter session on another host operating system.
 We plan to run Piety on a bare machine (or bare VM) with no other operating system, but only a Python interpreter (with the minimum of hardware support written in C or assembler).